Wavesonics/SymSpellKt/SymSpellKtFdic/README.md

 # SymSpellKt Fdic
-These are sime extension functions for loading [fdic](../Fdic/README.md) dictionary files into a SymSpell spell checker.
+These are some extension functions for loading [fdic](../Fdic/README.md) dictionary files into a SymSpell spell checker.

 ## Getting started
 Add to your project from Maven Central: